awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

  Your database administrator needs to know and understand this maintenance operation\.
 For the PostgreSQL documentation on autovacuum, see [ Routine Vacuuming](http://www.postgresql.org/docs/current/static/routine-vacuuming.html#AUTOVACUUM)\.

- Autovacuum is not a “resource free” operation, but it works in the background and yields to user operations as much as possible\.
+ Autovacuum is not a "resource free" operation, but it works in the background and yields to user operations as much as possible\.
 When enabled, autovacuum checks for tables that have had a large number of updated or deleted tuples\.
 It also protects against loss of very old data due to transaction ID wraparound\.
 For more information, see [Preventing Transaction ID Wraparound Failures](https://www.postgresql.org/docs/current/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND)\.

  Autovacuum should not be thought of as a high\-overhead operation that can be reduced to gain better performance\.
 On the contrary, tables that have a high velocity of updates and deletes will quickly deteriorate over time if autovacuum is not run\.